JSandhu223/azure-network-protocols/README.md

 - DNS
 - RDP

 Notice that we can filter our packets.
-As I am using an Ethernet connection, I will select that caputuring traffic.
+As I am using an Ethernet connection, I will select that for caputuring traffic.

+<h4>ICMP Trace</h4>

 Let's first filter by ICMP traffic by typing `icmp` into the filter text field at the top and hit apply.

 <img src="images/WiresharkICMPFilter.png" height="80%" width="80%"/>